Los Angeles Chinese massacre of 1871: Events

 Rioters climbed to the rooftops of buildings where Chinese immigrants resided, used pickaxes to puncture holes in the roofs, and shot at the people inside.
 Those who fled outside were shot at by gunmen on the roofs.
 Many were also beaten and tortured.

 By the end of the riot:

 The dead Chinese people in Los Angeles were hanging at three places near the heart of the downtown business section of the city; from the wooden awning over the sidewalk in front of a carriage shop; from the sides of two "prairie schooners" parked on the street around the corner from the carriage shop; and from the cross-beam of a wide gate leading into a lumberyard a few blocks away from the other two locations.
-One of the victims was hanged without his trousers and minus a finger on his left hand.
+One of the victims, Dr. Chee Long "Gene" Tong, was hanged without his trousers and minus a finger on his left hand.

 Historian Paul de Falla wrote that the trousers were taken to get to his money, and his finger was cut to take a diamond ring.

 The mob ransacked practically every Chinese-occupied building on the block and attacked or robbed nearly every resident.
 A total of 19 Chinese immigrant men were killed by the mob.